libapps/libapps-mirror/nassh/doc/hack.md

   * `*_tests.js`: Each module has a corresponding set of unittests.
 The filename follows the convention of adding `_tests`.  e.g. `nassh_tests.js` contains the tests for `nassh.js`.
+* SSH agent code
+  * [nassh_agent.js]:
+    An SSH agent that aggregates responses from multiple dynamically loaded backends.
+  * [nassh_agent_backend.js]:
+    A dummy backend for the SSH agent from which all other backends derive.
+  * [nassh_agent_message.js]:
+    General message handling in accordance with the SSH agent protocol.
+  * [nassh_agent_message_types.js]:
+    Code for dealing with the specific message types used in the SSH agent protocol.

 There are a few specialized modules that are not relevant to the core Secure Shell logic.